jessfraz/blog/content/post/network-booted-home-initialized.md

 ## The Isolated Network Router

-Lastly, the Amplifi Alien we have set up currently.
-Since it is not a part of the rest of the Unifi fleet we have it exposes it's own Wi-Fi network.
+Lastly, is the AmpliFi Alien.
+Since AmpliFi is not a part of the rest of the UniFi fleet, it exposes its own network.
 I foresee this becoming the network for our lab equipment or anything we don't want on the main network.
 It's a very, very nice secondary network that is fully isolated with Wi-Fi 6 capabilities and a max speed of 4804 Mbps.
-It sure will be nice when all devices can support Wi-Fi 6!
+If only all devices supported Wi-Fi 6!

-It's been fun to build out the network infrastructure in our office and make sure it scales while we scale out our team.
+It's been fun to build out the network infrastructure in our office and make sure it scales while we scale out the team.
 We have hired some of the brightest folks that I am happy to call coworkers.
-This is just one very small detail of our startup journey but I am glad I got to share it.
-Our very empty office is now one with 20 desks, 2 kitchen tables and a very large and cozy couch area with whiteboards for brainstorming.
+This is just one very small detail of our startup journey, but I am glad I got to share it.
+Our previously empty office is now one with 20 desks, 2 kitchen tables and a large, cozy couch area with whiteboards for brainstorming.
 Can't wait to see what the future brings!

 ![picure of office now](/img/office-jan.jpg)